vader-v/Flash-Act/README1.md

 - Add an image to react to for core game mechanic instead of listening to the end of the song for accessibility

 # Technologies Used
 Flash-Act is a JavaScript, HTML, and CSS based game.
 The game relies on the Web Audio API to play the song and measure the player's reaction time.
+The game is run through the Netlify service and updated regularly via Github.

 ## References Used